 If you have kids under 18, consider using Allianz (formerly Access America) for your trip insurance.
 Kids are included FREE in the Classic Plan, which is a rare and valuable benefit.
 If you buy that policy within 14 days of making your first payment/deposit on the package, it will also cover pre-existing conditions, unlike Disney’s coverage.

 If the Access America policy isn’t a good fit for you, a great place to comparison-shop for trip insurance is InsureMyTrip.com, where you can see side-by-side policy information and rates for major, reputable insurance companies.
-I have used InsureMyTrip.com myself to buy trip insurance for several trips.
-I saved a substantial amount and got much more comprehensive coverage than Disney’s policy would have provided.
+We have used InsureMyTrip.com myself to buy trip insurance for several trips.
+We saved a substantial amount and got much more comprehensive coverage than Disney’s policy would have provided.